lowbyte/esv-plugin/readme.txt

 Visit the ESV Options page under the Settings section of your dashboard.
 This will set up all of the initial settings.

 == Changelog ==

+= 3.8.1 =
+* added the comment_text filter to tag Scripture references in comments

 = 3.8.0 =
 * Improved the accuracy of Scripture matching